 Section 3.
 Bereavement Leave.
-Employees shall be eligible for up to three (3) days of paid bereavement leave for the death of a "family member" as defined in Section 1 of this Article.
+Employees shall be eligible for up to three (3) days of paid bereavement leave for the death of a "family member" as defined in Section 1 of this Article, in addition to a miscarriage or stillbirth.